code-dot-org/code-dot-org/TESTING.md

 See [the apps readme](./apps/README.md) for more details.

 ### Dashboard Tests

+The following commands should be run from the `dashboard/` directory:

+`cd dashboard`

 Before running dashboard tests for the first time, run the below command to seed the required test data

 `RAILS_ENV=test bundle exec rake assets:precompile`

 To run all dashboard tests, which takes about 15 mintues

-`cd dashboard && RAILS_ENV=test bundle exec rails test`
+`RAILS_ENV=test bundle exec rails test`

-If you just want to run a single file of tests, from the dashboard directory you can run `bundle exec spring testunit ./path/to/your/test.rb` (if you get a seemingly unrelated error `Unable to autoload constant..` try running `spring stop` and trying again) or
+If you just want to run a single file of tests
+`bundle exec spring testunit ./path/to/your/test.rb` (if you get a seemingly unrelated error `Unable to autoload constant..` try running `spring stop` and trying again) or